joshbenzon/bike-storms/README.md

 totalTaxiTrips (type = int): the total number of yellow taxi trips on that day.

-#### We then combined all of these into one final table by using join and count operations.
+#### We then combined all of these into one final table, keyed on date.

 ## FINAL TABLE